Menagerie of Euclidean constructions for 3D holographic cosmologies: A necessary condition for dominance of the cosmological saddle

 Let's apply this criterion to the original AS${}^2$ construction.
 The two relevant slicings are depicted in Figure \ref{fig:AS2slicings}.
 Here, we have infinitesimally adjusted the locations of the operator insertions so that half are on one side of the vertical green slicing and half are on the other side.
 Our criterion says that if the horizontal red slicing produces a state with a baby universe cosmology as the dominant contribution, the vertical green slicing should produce a state of two CFTs dual to a two-sided black hole and therefore having order $c$ entanglement.
 We can write this state explicitly as

 where we start with the thermofield double state at large $\beta$ and then act with the same operator in each CFT.
 The operator ${\cal O}$ is defined by a path integral on an infinitesimal cylinder with a ring of operator insertions.
 This is not unitary, so the new state can have different entanglement from the original state, but in order to end up with order $c$ entanglement starting with order 1 entanglement would seem to require extreme fine tuning that essentially reverses the Euclidean evolution defining the thermofield double state.
 To check this, we performed a simulation with a pair of harmonic oscillators originally in the thermofield double state at some large $\beta$.
-Working in an $E < E_0$ truncation of each Hilbert space, we chose random Hermitian operators $O$ (the norm of these does not affect the entanglement in the final normalized state, so we work at some fixed norm) and constructed the state \eqref{vertical} for each choice of $O$.
+Working in an $E < E_0$ truncation of each Hilbert space, we chose Gaussian random Hermitian operators $O$ (the norm of these does not affect the entanglement in the final normalized state, so we work at some fixed norm) and constructed the state \eqref{vertical} for each choice of $O$.
 This construction typically produced final states with energy of order $E_0$ but entropy of a similar order of magnitude to the original entropy, very small for large $\beta$.
+An example of such simulations can be found in Figure \ref{fig:HistogramsHarmonicOscillator}.

 Our conclusion is that the original AS${}^2$ construction seems very unlikely to produce the cosmology as a dominant part of the wavefunction, since the construction did not involve any particular fine tuning such that the ring operators $O$ mimic backwards Euclidean evolution.
 In the CFT situation, we expect that the state \eqref{vertical} will have energy of order $c$ but entropy of order one, inconsistent with having a two-sided black hole as the dominant part of the dual gravitational state.
 From the bulk viewpoint, this argument indicates that there must be another saddle that dominates the computation of the norm of the state \eqref{vertical} and which does not include a cosmology.
 In the next section, we will discuss examples of such alternative saddles for the ${\rm AS}^2$ construction in three-dimensional gravity, but we emphasize that the previous argument is fully general, even if it does not tell us anything about what the alternative saddles are.